 The dollar is to be collected by the buyer from the seller, although both parties are responsible.

 If you sell meat from your cattle, you are also required to send one dollar per head to the Montana Beef Council.
+If you are selling beef direct-to-consumer, contact the office for recipe brochures, fact sheets, cut charts and more to share with your consumers.

 The checkoff is designed so that everyone pays their fair share.